Ways to Invest in Blockchain

 This is where blockchain steps in.
 Rosic noted that blockchain crowdfunding allows startups to come up with their own digital currencies to sell.
 Examples of blockchain crowdfunding platforms include:

 - BnkToTheFuture — A platform that allows investors to invest in fintech companies and funds.

-- QTUM — QTUM permits the execution of “smart contracts and decentralized applications.”
-It also provides easy ways for standardizing workflow for business and smart contract development.
+- QTUM — This platform permits the execution of “smart contracts and decentralized applications.”
+It also provides easy ways for standardizing workflow for business and smart contracts.